-142 (12) Academic Literacy for Theology (1L, 1T) (BTh ECP; BDiv ECP) 143 (12) Academic Literacy for Theology (1L, 1T) (BTh: Part-time)
+142 (12) Academic Literacy for Theology (1L, 1T) (BTh ECP) 143 (12) Academic Literacy for Theology (1L, 1T) (BTh: Part-time)

-This module aims to promote and develop academic and digital literacy and the appropriate knowledge, skills and attitudes to become a successful Theology student and competent professional.

-The academic literacy and skills development component focusses on reading and writing strategies, referencing techniques, as well as time-management and learning skills that can be used by the students throughout their academic career.

-A component on computer literacy will enable students to gain basic computer skills (including university systems, SUNLearn, MS Word, PowerPoint and Mendeley).
-Additionally, the module focusses on enhancing communication and presentation skills, both orally and digitally.
+This module promotes and develops academic and digital literacy and the appropriate knowledge, skills, and attitudes to become a successful Theology student and competent professional.
+The academic literacy and skills development component focuses on reading and writing strategies, referencing techniques, and time-management and learning skills.
+A component on computer literacy will equip students with basic computer skills (including the university's LMS system: SUNLearn, MS Word, PowerPoint, and Mendeley).
+The module also develops communication and presentation skills, both orally and digitally.

-- apply effective reading strategies to read theological texts; - apply effective writing, summarising, paraphrasing and referencing skills for theological essays; - complete a literature search through the proper use of a library system and research database; - strategically and appropriately use the internet for academic purposes; - compile electronic documents, using MS Word, that meet the requirements of academic work; - create electronic presentations at a basic level of proficiency; - apply communication strategies and effectively present individual and group presentations; - use time-management skills appropriately; - apply different learning strategies for personal learning and content-specific needs.